UKGovernmentBEIS/inspect_ai/src/inspect_evals/gaia/README.md

 ## Development

-If you want to develop solver for the GAIA task, import the `@task` from the `gaia` module and pass your own solver to it.
+If you want to develop a solver for the GAIA task, import the `@task` from the `gaia` module and pass your own solver to it.
 For example:

 ```python
 from inspect_ai import eval